Swimming Pool Shock

 For longer and safer storage, we recommend buying loose cal-hypo in buckets, and/or non-chlorine shock.
 Store in a dark and cool location with a very tight lid to keep out moisture and contamination, as well as to prevent off-gassing.

 Pre-Dissolving Pool Shock in a Bucket

-Pour in 1 or 2 lbs. of granular pool shock directly into the water (always add chemicals to water, not water to chemicals).
+Next, pour the correct amount of granular pool shock directly into the water (always add chemicals to water, not water to chemicals).
 Stir with a yardstick or suitable paddle for several minutes to dissolve the granules.